-Human Resources is responsible for the recruitment, onboarding, compensation and benefits, employee relations, labor law, and policy compliance for all college personnel.
-The office of Human Resources is with the Administrative Services unit and is also responsible for the Federal Work Study program.
+Human Resources, a division of Administrative Services, is responsible for the recruitment, onboarding, compensation and benefits, employee relations, labor law, and policy compliance for all college personnel.

 Adult Education

 The Office of Adult Education is responsible for adult basic education and literacy, English literacy and civics, test preparation, and the administration of the high school equivalency testing program.
 The Adult Education unit also manages the Accelerating Opportunity and Career + HSE program.